 Among the few spheres where design can make or break your relationship with customers, marketing takes the first spot.
 Experiences in the form of emails or campaigns that look plain and are not designed beautifully enough, end up straight in the customer’s bin, ouch!
 Needless to say, well-designed campaigns can elevate customer interest in more ways than one.
 However, creating compelling content is difficult, especially when you’re short on time and resources, and you’ve got a monster of a project on your hands.
 While the process of creating a campaign can take up several hours with edits and testing, the use of templates can shorten it down to half an hour.
 Predesigned templates further allow brands to maintain consistency across the design.

 Enabling marketing automation, the ZMP Experience Builder unlocks significant capabilities for building campaigns.
-However, it can sometimes be overwhelming for a marketer to start from scratch or a white canvas.
-To help lower the barrier for entry, ZMP now has Experience Builder Templates, which are prebuilt workflows based on common scenarios that you can customize in the ZMP.
+However, it can sometimes be overwhelming for a marketer to start from scratch on a white canvas.
+To help lower the barrier to entry, ZMP now has Experience Builder Templates, which are prebuilt workflows based on common scenarios that you can customize in the ZMP.
 By leveraging the ZMP’s omnichannel capabilities, these templates can help you get a headstart on automated campaigns by providing ideas and optimizing setup time.

 You will be able to preview and learn more about the experience before selecting it as a base.